-One thing I really like doing is surveying my players every years as their Head Coach.
+One thing I really liked doing when I was a Head Coach was surveying my players every year.
 You can read about one of these surveys I’ve used every year I’ve been a Head Coach here.

 I really believe that getting feedback from your players and coaches will do three things for you: